Where can I find me some R&S goodies?

 Do you accept reserves?
 Can’t I just buy that finished piece I saw online today.
 Like RIGHT now?

 No I do not accept reserves, and as much as I would love to just sell my work as it is finished, It would be neither fair nor professional of me to sell pieces behind closed doors, especially if it’s online already.
-I offer my work in batches online or as shop updates ONLY.
+Thank you for your understanding.

 What are your shipping policies?

-Orders ship within 3-5 business days of purchase, and made-to-order pieces within 14 days, unless otherwise stated in the listing.
+DOMESTIC ORDERS ship within 3-5 business days of purchase, and made-to-order pieces within timeline state in listing.
 You will be notified via email once your package ships and be provided with tracking info.
-Postage prices are calculated upon checkout and vary based on your chosen rates and destination.
-Domestic orders have the choice between First Class or Priority Mail upon checkout.
-Domestic orders also come with $50 insurance for all Priority packages, and all packages over $200 will be insured for the purchase amount.
+Domestic packages come with insurance.

 How can I expect my jewelry to be packaged?
 Do you offer gift wrapping?

 Everything that is shipped from my studio comes ready for gift-giving!
-I really enjoy wrapping up all your orders, and take great care and pride in shipping them to you.
-I usually ship in a box with ribbon, tissue, and a thank you note.
-I do not keep price tags on pieces, and do not send a purchase receipt to save on paper.
+I really enjoy wrapping up all your orders, and take great care and pride in shipping them to you with ribbon, tissue, thank you notes, and surprises.
 I use 100% post-consumer recycled cardboard boxes, and reuse shipping materials GLADLY.
-All tissue is purchased at our locally-owned bookstore, and I use a Montana-based printer for all my earring cards.
-I strongly believe we vote with our dollar, and I'm all about giving my other small businesses here in MT mine.
+If you receive a reused mailer, don't fret, it's me, being all 'recycle-y'.

 Do you do custom work?